samjesus8/CoolerDiscordBot/InfoFiles/PassiveGenerator-UsingLinks.md

 TO view the list of avalible links, navigate to the Links.txt file in the InfoFiles folder

-OR go to this link -> ADD LINK HERE
+OR go to this link -> https://github.com/samjesus8/CoolerDiscordBot/blob/master/InfoFiles/Links.txt

+*CoolerDiscordBot/InfoFiles/Links.txt*

 ### Unavailable Links